UCBerkeleySETI/rawspec_test/README.md

      - ```git clone https://github.com/UCBerkeleySETI/rawspec_testing```.
 * Do the following Python package updates in the order specified:
      - ```pip  install  -U  --user  blimpy```
-     - ```pip  install  -U  --user  turbo_seti```
+     - ```pip  install  -U  --user  turbo_seti``` # if and only if RUN_TURBO_SETI = True.

 ## 3.0 Testing Operations

 ### 3.1 Installing the Testing Baseline (caution!)

-IMPORTANT: This procedure is generally unnecessary for PR testing and has the potential to be disruptive.
-It should only be performed when there are changes to the test data itself.
-Still, consider simpler methods before using this procedure.
+IMPORTANT: This procedure is unnecessary for PR testing and has the potential to be disruptive.
+It should only be performed when there are changes to the site parameters or to the test data itself.

 * Login to any data centre node.
 * Go to $HOME/rawspec_testing/exec
+* If needed, edit ```common.py```.
 * ```bash xinstall.sh  <GPU_ID (0, 2, 3, or 3)>```

 ### 3.2 Testing a New Pull Request